 What if my work culture doesn’t support this kind of practice?

 We believe that mindfulness, compassion and greater self awareness helps shift an organisation from a short-term focus and driven mode to a longer-term, more compassionate way of operating.
 Most organisations that have transitioned towards this way of working have done so, one person, one team and one choice at a time.
 This program invites you to be the leader the world needs in your own life, in your organisation and for your patients.
 It asks you to get in touch with your capacity to make a difference in your own life and your organisation’s culture.

-Twenty-five percent of the doctors in the 2018 pilot program are sponsored by their organisation.
+Twenty-five percent of the doctors in the 2018 pilot program were sponsored by their organisation.
 This is a way for the employer organisation to support the learning the doctor participant is engaging in during the program.
 The most powerful way to create change is when the individuals and the organisation are working toward the same change.
 You can decide to participate in the program for your own benefit or for the impact it might have in your organisation.
 Both are valid reasons.
 Remember we aim to improve doctor wellbeing, to reduce doctor burnout and to improve patient health outcomes.

 Sometimes individuals lead organisations to change, “be the change you want to see in the world” (Ghandi).